johanez/snicker/README.md

 Snicker is the first and native FlatFile comment system for the Content Management System [Bludit](https://github.com/bludit/bludit).
 It allows to write and publish comments using basic HTML Syntax or Markdown.
-It also offers an extensive environment, many settings and possibilities and it is also completely compliant with the GDPR!
+The Plugin also offers an extensive environment, many settings and possibilities and is also completely compliant with the GDPR!

 Attention
 ---------